 Marcus Aurelius’ Meditations has risen in popularity, which I think reflects the broader trend towards mindfulness and philosophy amongst business élites.
 I haven’t read it yet.
 Do you recommend?

 I loved Shoe Dog, Phil Knight’s fascinating and gritty memoir about the founding of Nike and I highly recommend that book.

-I haven’t read Surely You’re Joking, Mr. Feynman.
-I’ve never been drawn to physics, but I should probably give it a try.
+I liked Surely You’re Joking, Mr. Feynman.
+It is a great look at the exciting things curiosity and open-mindedness can lead to.
 Like Snow Crash, VCs over-index on this book.

 I was surprised not to see Ray Dalio’s Principles on the list but that is quite new.
 If you haven’t read it, check it out, one of the best and most unique business / life books I’ve ever read.

 I find it surprising that so many VCs love Russian classics like Anna Karenina, The Brothers Karamazov, Crime and Punishment and The Master and Margarita.
 They’re obviously all-time greats but certainly aren’t typical business books.
 I need to read more of these, but my attention span is lacking.
 Maybe I’ll read Meditations first to get a handle on that and then dig in to the Russian literature.